abhimanyumagapu/Processor/README.md

 # Processor
-Verilog Implementation of a basic microprocessor.
+Verilog Implementation of a microprocessor.